How to Set Goals and Achieve Them Successfully

 Remember, if you’re leading a team, you must know what’s most important to you first.

 Only then will you be able to decide where and how to lead your team.

 For more information on this, you can check out my course on leading high-performance teams.

 Goal Achievement Plan

-And that's why I was saying your goal achievement plan is going to be very personalized because it's yours, it's not mine, it's yours.
+Your goal achievement plan has to be personalized because it's yours, it's not mine, it's yours.
 It reflects what you want to accomplish.

 What big goals did you decide to tackle over the next 1, 5, and 10 years?
 Share yours below.
 I can't wait to see them in the comments.

-BTW, this is the first part of Goal Sprint: 7 Days to Clear Achievable Goals, should you want to complete the course, you can take the full course here.
+BTW, this is the first part of Goal Sprint: 7 Days to Clear Achievable Goals.
+You can take the full course here.

 Want me to talk to your team about goal setting?
 Hire me to speak now!